 Chinese consumers are the biggest buyers of luxury goods and they purchase high-end items as a way to show their economic power.
 They buy well-known brands such as Dior, Gucci, Montblanc, and Tissot… However, they prefer to purchase these items in their origin countries because the price is up to 40% cheaper than in China and because they believe that it gives them more prestige.

 They are more interested to buy Western products and brands because they believe the quality is better and the variety of products and collections is biggest compared to China.

 Chinese luxury shoppers are traveling abroad with the main purpose to buy high-end goods due to the higher price of luxury items in China compared to other countries such as South Korea and Japan.

-During the last five years, the interest of purchase real-estate has grown among Chinese consumers.
+During the last five years, the interest of purchase real estate has grown among Chinese consumers.
 Nowadays, well-heeled Chinese consumers are buying properties in China and overseas as investments.
-They spend between $1 million and $3 million, that is a large amount of money.
-They favorite foreign countries to buy properties are U.S.A., Australia, Germany, France and Spain.
+They spend between $1 million and $3 million, which is a large amount of money.
+Their favorite foreign countries to buy properties in are the U.S.A., Australia, Germany, France, and Spain.

-Companies should know the Chinese culture and history in order to understand Chinese consumers and connect with them.
-Success or failure companies will hinge on their understanding of China and its population.
+Companies should know Chinese culture and history in order to understand Chinese consumers and connect with them.
+The success or failure of companies will hinge on their understanding of China and its population.

 Increasingly more, Chinese consumers are willing to purchase products online via e-commerce platforms.
-E-commerce offers them a great convenience and ease to go shopping and therefore, Chinese consumers expect that all brands will incorporate e-commerce services on their business.
+E-commerce offers them great convenience and ease to go shopping and therefore, Chinese consumers expect that all brands will incorporate e-commerce services in their business.

-They really love the idea of shopping without getting out the bed and receive their purchases on their own door.
+They really love the idea of shopping without getting out the bed and receiving their purchases at their own door.
 In addition, the huge variety of products from everywhere that they can buy via e-commerce sites is one of the main reasons why they are rapidly embracing online shopping.